 In the Pantry

 To my taste almond milk has a more subtle, neutral flavor than soy milk so I like to use it in places where the flavor of the milk is front and center (like in puddings and ice cream).
 I always use unsweetened plain almond milk and add the sugar and flavoring myself according to the recipe.
 It can be used in baking as well if trying to avoid using soy.
 It is available in many grocery stores and also online.

 The standard replacement for butter, margarine is a staple in the parve pantry.
-For health reasons I generally use non-hydrogenated margarines such as Earth Balance.
+For health reasons I only use non-hydrogenated margarines such as Earth Balance.
+I most often use Earth Balance Buttery Sticks.
 Margarines labeled “light” do not work for baking because they have a much higher water ratio, but I have gotten good results in many recipes with full fat tub margarines.
-(Smart Balance Organic Whipped Buttery Spread is my favorite).
+(Smart Balance Organic Whipped Buttery Spread is my favorite tub margarine).
 Because they are whipped there is more air in these margarines so it is important to measure by weight rather than volume.
 Also, many of them are salted so they cannot be used in recipes that have a large amount of margarine or the finished product will be too salty, unless the recipe calls for salted margarine.
 For something like frosting where the texture is critical I only use stick margarines.

 This is a great all purpose milk substitute.
 It behaves similarly to milk in culinary applications, so it sets nicely when making a custard or bread pudding.
 This is my standard go to “milk” for baking, and it works well in most recipes where milk is not supposed to be the dominant flavor.